GSA/cto-website/_guides/API_doco_template.md

 ---

-This is the place to look for notes on participating with GSA's API-first strategy.
-The framework is an open source template that business/IT offices can use to assist with documentation of RESTful APIs.
+The GSA API Documentation Template is an open source template that business/IT offices can use to assist with documentation of RESTful APIs.
 It is a template that can be cloned, changed, and posted for support of API consumption.

 It was developed by GSA Digital Services to provide a consistent look and feel for GSA APIs.
 It is based on excellent work from the Consumer Financial Protection Bureau and GSA's 18F organization, along with best practices from private industry.